Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external link:

-- This website says that 5 died.
-In addition to the 3 listed above, Engineer Johan H. Havnerås and Able Seaman Edmund Lund, are commemorated at this memorial for seamen in Stavern, Norway.
-The latter is listed among the survivors in "Sjøforklaringer fra 2. verdenskrig". *According to "Våre falne", which lists Norwegian WW II casualties, he became ill after his rescue and died June 27-1941, buried in Newcastle.
+Stavern Memorial commemorations - This website says that 5 died.
+In addition to the 3 listed above, Engineer Johan H. Havnerås and Able Seaman Edmund Lund are commemorated at this memorial for seamen in Stavern, Norway.
+The latter is included among the survivors in "Sjøforklaringer fra 2. verdenskrig". *According to "Våre falne", which names Norwegians who lost their lives during the war, he became ill after his rescue and died on June 27-1941, buried in Newcastle.
+This book lists Engineer Havnerås as **John Helgesen Havnerås (his father's name was Helge, hence the Helgesen), adding that he died when Rimac sank on Apr.
+27-1941 - It'll be noticed, when clicking on the last 2 names at the memorial, that the birthdates are the same; in other words, John Helgesen in my crew list and Johan H. Havnerås are one and the same, and is listed twice at the memorial.
+This leaves us with 3 casualties at the time of the collision.

 Back to Rimac on the "Ships starting with R" page.